 2. Forge good relationships with professors

-- They want to help students who want to learn.
+- Professors want to help students who want to learn.
 Students who want to learn don’t text in class; they show up on time, ask questions, and always submit their best work.

 - Go to office hours.
-They are set times professors are in their offices, waiting to talk to you.
-Stop by early in the semester with a question and introduce yourself.
-Some good ones are: “What is the best way to approach the reading assignments?” or “Can I discuss a possible paper topic with you?
+There are set times professors are in their offices, waiting to talk to you.
+Office hours are listed on their syllabus and on their office door.
+Stop by early in the semester to introduce yourself.
+Good questions to ask are: “What is the best way to approach the reading assignments?” or “Can I discuss a possible paper topic with you?

 3. Be proactive about asking for help

 - If you have had disabilities accommodations in the past make sure you understand the process for using those at MVCC.
-Contact the Disability Services office.
+Contact the Office of Accessibility Resources.

-- Know how to use the Learning Center for help with writing, math, and all of your other subjects.
+- Know how to use the Learning Commons for help with writing, math, and all of your other subjects.
+Tutoring is free.

 4. Expand your horizons

 - Find organizations you’re interested in and get involved.
 These will be the important ways for you to connect social and academic interests, and development leadership skills.